 I’ve got 13 ideas for rainy day activities.
 Some will make you fat, but they’ll all keep you dry.

-Don’t tell her there’s a gecko in the bathroom.
+Don't tell them there's a gecko in the bathroom.

 I offer a few smushy romantic ideas, plus nice spots for sunset cocktails.
-After the gecko thing, you’ll owe her.
+After the gecko thing, it's the least you can do.

 Make sure you feature.
 On the beach and off – it’s easy to figure out what to wear in Thailand.